koko1313/js-in-depth/ecma-script/async-await.md

 > Now let we change the situation a bit.
-> Wife wants candy and coke too, but for example you are going to get popcorn and she
-> is going to get candy and coke.
+> Wife wants candy and coke too, but (for example) husband id going to get popcorn and she is going to get candy and coke.
-> So when all this job is done and we have popcorn, candy and coke, then we shows the ticket
+> So when all this job is done and they have popcorn, candy and coke, then they shows the ticket.

 ```javascript
 console.log("person1: shows ticket");